-This study was designed to investigate if the effects of a high dose of vitamin D was beneficial to people predominantly with Type 2 diabetes and painful neuropathy.
+The effects of high dose vitamin D on painful diabetic neuropathy diabetes and painful neuropathy.
 A single intramuscular dose of 600,000 IU vitamin D was given to 143 people and the effects on neuropathic pain assessed over 20 weeks.
 The results showed that this single dose significantly reduced symptoms of painful diabetic neuropathy with maximum benefit being at 10 weeks.
 (BMJ, Open Access)